Alayaki6/-jobpilot-ai/README.md

 # JobPilot AI

-An AI-powered job portal designed to help job seekers discover, manage, and improve their job applications.
+JobPilot AI is an AI-powered job portal designed to help job seekers discover opportunities, manage applications, and improve their chances of getting hired.

 ## Project Goal

-JobPilot AI aims to make the job-search process easier by combining job discovery, application management, and AI-powered assistance in one platform.
+The goal of JobPilot AI is to bring job discovery, application management, and AI-powered career assistance into one platform.

 ## Planned Features

 - User registration and authentication
 - Job search and filtering
+- Job details
+- Save jobs
 - Job application tracking
-- AI-assisted CV analysis
+- AI-powered CV analysis
 - AI-powered job matching
 - Cover-letter assistance
 - User dashboard